Posted by Travel Admin

 - Inside a mall, avoid darkened hallways and other backroom areas, especially near closing time.

 - Avoid using bathrooms that are tucked away in a back area of a mall concourse or department.
 If you can, find a bathroom near the mall’s food court or other well-trafficked area.
 And always accompany your child to the bathroom.
+Look for a bathroom in a store, less people frequent those.

 - Never use a video arcade or toy store as a baby sitter; predators are on the prowl for unattended children.
 More then 100,000 children are abducted every year — often in malls or department stores, according to the National Center for Missing and Exploited Children (NCME).